-- b) Continuous Variables :- Those variables which can take all the possible values (integral as well as fractional in a given specific range.
-For example height, weight etc. - Frequency distribution :- It is the series in which items assume a range of values and are placed within the range or limit.
+- Frequency distribution :- It is the series in which items assume a range of values and are placed within the range or limit.
 It is also known as continuous series. - Class interval :- The magnitude spreads between the lower and upper class limits is called interval. for example 10-20, 10 is the lower limit and 20 is the upper limit. - Class frequency :- The number of observations lies in a particular class interval is known as its class frequency. - Mid-point :- The mid-value which lies half way between the lower and upper class limits is known as mid-point, or it is the central point of a class interval.
+For example: Mid point of

-$$\frac{10+20}{2} = 15$$
+$$10 - 20 = \frac{10 + 20}{2} = 15$$